What Retirement Really Looks Like at 64 With $2.4 Million and a Father Moving Into the Guest Room Next Year

 2. Treat the home modifications as medical expenses.
 Under IRS Section 213, capital improvements made primarily for medical care (ramps, grab bars, walk-in showers prescribed for an aging dependent) can be deductible to the extent costs exceed any property-value increase.
 Keep contractor invoices and a physician’s letter.

 3. Run the dependency test.
 Social Security generally does not count toward the gross-income test for a qualifying relative.
-With the father’s annuity at roughly $10,200 a year, work with a CPA to see whether he clears the 2026 gross-income threshold and whether the couple provides more than half his support.
+With the father’s annuity at roughly $10,200 a year, a CPA can determine whether he clears the 2026 gross-income threshold and whether the couple provides more than half his support.

 Photo of Drew Wood